-1. Hospitals must submit six of the available 13 eCQMs
+1. Hospitals must submit four of the available 13 eCQMs

 Additional Options: You may elect to report additional measures relevant to services provided and patient populations served by the hospital.

-2. You must submit for all four quarters of 2017
+2. You must submit for one quarter of 2017

 The Joint Commission is asking you to dive right into the eCQM world this year.
-You must you report on six eCQMs and you must report a full year’s worth of data.
-We suggest you begin submitting your measures as soon as the submission window opens (October 1, 2017), however, you do have until March 15th of 2018 to get all four quarters submitted to The Joint Commission.
+You must you report on four eCQMs and you must report one quarter’s worth of data.
+We suggest you begin submitting your measures as soon as the submission window opens (October 1, 2017), however, you do have until March 15th of 2018 to get your data submitted to The Joint Commission.